 *Conwy, dominated by the marvellous Conwy Castle is one of the finest medieval fortified towns in Europe.

 *Hay-on-Wye, has become the world’s biggest second-hand book towns.

 **Llandudno, an attractive Victorian seaside resort, with fine sandy beach.

 ***Snowdonia National Park and mountain.
 A spectacular and popular area for superb climbing or hiking.

 The Giant’s Causeway, County Antrim, Northern Ireland.
 Photo by Chmee2.

 **The Giant’s Causeway, a spectacular volcanic rock formation of basalt columns along the Antrim Coast.
 A World Heritage Site.

 There are masses of economical places to stay and prices can be kept low if you book well in advance and stick with modest hotels, enjoy Bed and Breakfast or self catering cottages; these are especially popular with families.

-In the British spirit of innovation there are even agencies that organise group accommodation in the UK, renting entire large properties for extended family house parties or check here for good value UK Group Holidays in hotels.
+In the British spirit of innovation there are even agencies that organise group accommodation in the UK, renting entire large properties for extended family house parties or check here for cheap hotels in the UK.